joaobaptista03/Program_Executing_Monitoring_C/README.md

 ### Usage

 To use the monitor, run the `monitor` executable.
-Then you'll need to open another terminal and run the `tracer` executable to execute a command while monitor's running.
+Then you'll need to open another terminal and run the `tracer` executable to execute commands while monitor's running.

 The following arguments are supported in the tracer: